-The two wire mode differs between fail safe and fail secure configurations but both require a switched power supply connected to terminals '1' and '3'.
-In addition, for fail safe configuration the dip switch needs to be repositioned as shown in Section 6.4 - Dip switch positions.
-Wire links (not supplied) are connected from terminals '2' to '4' and '1' to '5' for fail safe.
-A wire link is connected between terminals '1' and '2' for fail secure.
+Three wire mode differs between fail safe and fail secure configurations but both require a switched power supply connected to terminals '1' and '3'.
+Wire links (not supplied) are connected from terminals '2' to '11' and '1' to '9' for fail safe.
+Additionally, manual override of the lock is achieved by utilising the key cylinder, electrically for fail safe and mechanically for fail secure.